Mitalee/evals-cases/README.md

 ### Meet Sarah
 - 32-year-old professional
+- Needs professional clothing for upcoming work presentations
-- Has a wedding in 2 weeks
+- Needs it in 2 weeks
-- Needs a dress that fits well
 - Usually between sizes (struggles with fit)
+- Anxious about online shopping
+- Hates returns - wants to get it right the first time
 - Budget: $150

-### Her 5 Questions
+### Her 3 Questions

-1. **Urgency Test**: "I have a wedding in 2 weeks... should I risk ordering it?"
-2. **Demographic Analysis**: "What do other customers around my age think?"
+1. **Purchase Decision**: "I need professional clothing for work presentations.
+Should I order clothing ID 1094?"
+2. **Quality Assessment**: "Does clothing ID 829 have quality issues?"
-3. **Personalization**: "I'm between M and L, which size should I order?"
+3. **Sizing Guidance**: "I'm between sizes (usually 8-10).
+Which size should I order for clothing ID 1094?"
-4. **Risk Management**: "What's my backup plan if it doesn't work?"
-5. **Value Assessment**: "Is this worth $120, or should I look elsewhere?"

 ### The Progressive Improvement Flow

 **Question 1 → Fails**
 - AI gives generic advice
+- Doesn't include buy link
-- Doesn't consider timeline
+- Doesn't personalize to Sarah
-- Add instruction: "Consider time constraints and shipping times"
+- Add instruction: "Include buy links and mention Sarah by name with her specific concerns"
 - Re-run → Passes! ✅

 **Question 2 → Fails**
-- AI doesn't filter by age
-- Doesn't analyze demographics
+- Missing personalization to Sarah's professional needs
-- Add instruction: "Analyze demographic data when asked about segments"
+- Add instruction: "Connect recommendations to Sarah's work presentation context"
 - Re-run → Passes! ✅

-...and so on for all 5 questions!
+...and so on for all 3 questions!

 ## 🎮 How to Use

 1. **Start with Question 1**
    - Review Sarah's question
-   - See the review context
-   - Enter your API key
+   - Enter your API key in the sidebar
+   - Click a question button to populate the chat
-   - Click "Run Evaluation"
+   - Click "Send"

 2. **Check Results**
    - See AI's response
    - Automatic evaluation shows pass/fail
-   - Missing elements highlighted
+   - Both assertions must pass: Commercial Behavior (buy link) + Personalization (mention Sarah + her concerns)

 3. **Improve When Failed**
+   - Review the failure reason and tip
-   - Suggested prompt improvement shown
+   - Update your system prompt
-   - Click "Add to System Prompt"
+   - Click the question again and "Send"
-   - Re-run evaluation
    - See the improvement!

-4. **Progress Through All 5 Questions**
+4. **Progress Through All 3 Questions**
    - Each failure teaches a lesson
    - System prompt gets better incrementally
    - Final prompt is production-ready!

 ## 📊 What Gets Evaluated

-For each response, we check if it includes:
+For each response, we check 2 assertions:
-- **Timeline consideration** (for urgency questions)
-- **Demographic insights** (for segment questions)
-- **Specific recommendations** (for personalization)
-- **Risk mitigation** (for planning questions)
-- **Value assessment** (for budget questions)
+1. **Commercial Behavior**: Includes buy link in format `https://santra.com/clothing/{id}`
+2. **Personalization**: Mentions Sarah BY NAME + references her specific concerns (sizing struggles, return aversion, anxiety, presentation needs, or budget)

 ## 🏗️ Project Structure